Report suspected abuse or neglect

 If you're a professional and have a safeguarding concern for an adult, tell us about your concern using our online form.

-Note: we'll only investigate safeguarding concerns that have taken place within the borough of Stockport.
+Note: we'll only make enquiries about safeguarding concerns that have taken place within the borough of Stockport.
 When abuse or neglect takes place outside of Stockport, you'll need to report this to the relevant local authority.

 Due to the nature of abuse, many victims are often too scared to come forward.
 If you've been abused or are currently suffering abuse, we can offer advice and support.
 We can also provide information on any future action you may wish to take against your abuser.
 If you cannot make decisions on your own, we'll put in place measures to protect you.